alexandrainst/danlp/docs/docs/tasks/dependency.md

 * Fine-Grained Opinion Analysis
 * Negation Resolution

-It can also be used, for instance, for the extraction of keyphrases or for building a knowledge graph.
+It can also be used, for instance, for the extraction of keyphrases or for building a knowledge graph (see our [tutorial](https://github.com/alexandrainst/danlp/blob/master/examples/tutorials/example_knowledge_graph.ipynb)).

 ## Models